 3. I didn’t immediately stop pedaling immediately after I failed the test.
 Does this affect my FTP calculation?

 Nope!
-Your FTP is based off of your best one-minute power, not your last one-minute power.
-So, soft pedaling or grinding gears after finishing the ramped section will not affect your FTP score in any way.
+Your FTP is based on your best one-minute power, not your last one-minute power.
+So, soft-pedaling or grinding gears after finishing the ramped section will not affect your FTP score in any way.

 4. What if I think my score is too high?